The Illusion of Certainty: Uncertainty Quantification for LLMs Fails under Ambiguity: Background

 \section{Background}

-Uncertainty quantification (UQ) in machine learning (ML) characterizes the uncertainty in a model's predictive distribution for a given input \(x\).
-This uncertainty, often referred to as \emph{total uncertainty}, stems from two distinct sources: \emph{epistemic uncertainty}, reflecting uncertainty in the model itself due to limited training data, model misspecification, or artifacts of optimization, and \emph{aleatoric uncertainty}, which represents intrinsic randomness in the true data-generating process \citep{H_llermeier_2021, gawlikowski2022surveyuncertaintydeepneural}.
+Uncertainty quantification (UQ) in machine learning characterizes the uncertainty in a model's predictive distribution for a given input \(x\).
+This uncertainty, often referred to as \emph{total uncertainty}, stems from two distinct sources: \emph{epistemic uncertainty}, reflecting uncertainty in the model itself due to limited training data, model misspecification, or optimization artifacts, and \emph{aleatoric uncertainty}, which represents the intrinsic randomness in the true data-generating process \citep{H_llermeier_2021, gawlikowski2022surveyuncertaintydeepneural}.
 Epistemic uncertainty can be reduced with sufficient data and a well-specified model, whereas aleatoric uncertainty is irreducible by definition.
-Importantly, when both sources are present, they jointly shape the model’s predictive distribution, and naive uncertainty estimates may confuse epistemic uncertainty for genuine data ambiguity.
-As such, disentangling these sources of uncertainty is a central challenge in reliable ML.
+Isolating \emph{epistemic} uncertainty is central to decision making, as it enables determining when a prediction can be trusted or not.
+When both sources are present, they jointly shape the model’s predictive distribution.
+Naive uncertainty estimates may conflate epistemic uncertainty with genuine data ambiguity.
+Disentangling uncertainty is therefore a central challenge in reliable ML.